Home

 Essentially the transwoman will receive a transplanted womb for at least long enough to her to conceive and give birth by Caesarean section.
 Ideally this will come from a close female relative (mother or sister), but other donors are possible such as a deceased woman (a 'cadaver' in medical terminology).
 An emerging possibility is that a womb could be grown in a laboratory from the transwoman's own cells (see below).
 This has the huge advantage that possibility of rejection is eliminated, and the uterus can then remain in place long term.

 A graphic illustrating how a uterus transplant operation works.
-The chances of a successful pregnancy are much improved if the transplanted uterus is from a sister, mother or another close relative - the first transsexual woman to bear a child seems likely to come via this route.
+The chances of a successful pregnancy are much improved if the transplanted uterus is from a sister, mother or another close relative.

 Eggs from a donor (again, ideally, from a close female relative) will be fertilised by her partner's sperm via the now common IVF technique and placed in the implanted uterus.
 The sperm could even be her own - from a sample taken and frozen before having SRS.
 After birth, the uterus would be removed, eliminating the need for the woman to take risky immunity suppression drugs long-term.